franck-pigeonneau/interfacialenergysilicate/readme.md

 [2] G. Kaptay (2012).
 "On the interfacial energy of coherent interfaces".
 Acta Mater., 60:6804-6813.

-[3] J. W. Cahn & J. E. Hilliard (1958).
-"Free Energy of a Nonuniform System".
-I. Interfacial Free Energy.
-J. Chem.
-Phys., 28:258-267.

-[4] F. Pigeonneau and W. Blanc (2026).
+[3] F. Pigeonneau and W. Blanc (2026).
 "Interfacial energy in phase separated borate and silicate systems".
 J. Am.
 Ceram.
 Soc., 10.1111/JACE.71109.